 The demands made on Award-holders can be high, but the experience gained is correspondingly stimulating and rewarding.

 The Director of the Instrumental Awards Scheme is

-Director of the Instrumental Awards for Chamber Music scheme
+Coaching and Concerts Manager of the Instrumental Awards for Chamber Music Scheme

 Further information about the Music Awards, may be obtained from the Director of Music, Mr Graham Ross, Clare College, Cambridge CB2 1TL e-mail: firstname.lastname@example.org